blurdel/CppDockerTest/README.md

 # CppDockerTest
-Dockerfile
-Example for compiling and running a C++ app in Docker
+Demo Jenkins pipleine for building CPP using Docker